Perkovsky/Scaling-Applications-with-Microservices-MassTransit-and-RabbitMQ/README.md

-# Scaling-Applications-with-Microservices-MassTransit-and-RabbitMQ
-Roland Guijt.
+# Roland Guijt.
 Scaling Applications with Microservices, MassTransit, and RabbitMQ 2016